Discover Sandwich

 Our award-winning productions bring William Shakespeare’s richly passionate plays to life and introduce new generations to live theater and to Shakespeare's brilliantly rendered portraits of humanity.
 Whether at our outdoor summer performances, or a deep-winter evening of theater in the heart of our northern towns, we promise an unforgettable experience with some of the greatest stories in the English language.

-Advice To The Players also offers a myriad of education programs and opportunities for local youth and teens from summer camps, to partnerships with local schools in our Fall Festival of Shakespeare partnership with Plymouth State University.
+Advice To The Players also offers a myriad of education programs and opportunities for local youth and teens from summer camps, to partnerships with local schools and Plymouth State University.

 Picture